FahadSarfraz/wayblee-web/_pages/privacy-policy.md

 Sex
 b.
 Usage and connection data

-When you use Waybum, we may collect different types of information relating to your use of Waybum, such as the pages visited and the order in which they are visited, the number of visits, the number of notifications, the number of times the Website was launched, the number of data updates, the number of communications made from the Website, as well as any information collected through the use of cookies.
+When you use Wayblee, we may collect different types of information relating to your use of Wayblee, such as the pages visited and the order in which they are visited, the number of visits, the number of notifications, the number of times the Website was launched, the number of data updates, the number of communications made from the Website, as well as any information collected through the use of cookies.

-On this occasion, we may also collect connection data, i.e., information that is automatically saved by our servers when you access Waybum or when you use it, regardless of whether you are registered on Waybum or logged into your User account.
+On this occasion, we may also collect connection data, i.e., information that is automatically saved by our servers when you access Wayblee or when you use it, regardless of whether you are registered on Wayblee or logged into your User account.

-For example, these connection data may be your IP address, the date and time when you access Waybum or use it, the type of operating system, the type of connection, and the type of mobile equipment.
+For example, these connection data may be your IP address, the date and time when you access Wayblee or use it, the type of operating system, the type of connection, and the type of mobile equipment.

 c.
 Information collected via cookies and tracking technologies